poudelmadhav/takehiromouri.github.io/_posts/2016-2-20-5-tips-for-beginners-to-write-better-ruby-code-instantly.md

 <p>Let's say we have code written like this:</p>

 {% highlight ruby %}
-if current_user.is_male?
+if current_user.is_legal?
-  puts "I'm a male"
+  puts "I can buy alcohol"
 end
 {% endhighlight %}

 <p>Instead of using multiple lines, we can rewrite this code in one line like this:</p>

 {% highlight ruby %}
-puts "I'm a male" if current_user.is_male?
+puts "I can buy alcohol" if current_user.is_legal?
 {% endhighlight %}

 <p>